Sairyss/domain-driven-hexagon/README.md

 Which approach to choose is a tradeoff.

-- Doing validation only outside makes maintaining easier at a cost of some security;
+- Doing sanity validation only outside makes maintaining easier at a cost of security;
-- Doing full sanity validations only inside `Value Objects` makes code more secure but may cause domain to be dependent on a validation library;
+- Doing full sanity validations only inside `Value Objects` makes code more secure but may cause domain to be dependent on a validation framework;
-- Validation in both cases can be a compromise.
+- Validation in both places can be a compromise.

 In example code that is presented here validation is done in both outside layers and domain layer.
-Outside validation may do full sanity checks using some well tested validation framework, and validation inside domain may be some simple sanity validations that don't require a validation library: like checking if value is not empty, checking value length, test against regex etc.
+Outside validation may do full sanity checks using some well tested validation framework (like `class-validator` decorators in DTOs), and validation inside domain may be some simple sanity validations that don't require a validation library: like checking if value is not empty, checking value length, test against regex etc.

-**Note**: be careful when replicating regexp validations, only use custom regexp patterns for some very simple rules and, if possible, let validation library do it's job on more difficult ones to avoid problems For example, value accepted by a validation library may throw an error in a `Value Object` because custom regexp is not good enough (validating email is more complex then just copy - pasting a regular expression from google).
+**Note**: be careful with regexp validations, only use custom regexp patterns for some very simple rules and, if possible, let validation library do it's job on more difficult ones to avoid problems.
+For example, value can be accepted by a validation framework, but `Value Object` may throw an error because custom regexp is not good enough (validating email is more complex then just copy - pasting a regular expression found in google.
+Though, it can be validated by a simple rule that is true all the time and won't cause any conflicts, like every email must contain an `@`).

 So, what exactly should `Value Object` validate?

 - First of all, business rules.
 - Checking if value is not empty/null/undefined is important;
 - Basic sanity validations.
-For example, it makes no sense for a Phone number to be one digit long, so it can be validated like this: `if (phone.toString().length >= 7 && phone.toString().length <= 10)`, or check if string at least resembles a correct format, like `email.includes('@')`.
+For example, it makes no sense for a phone number to be one digit long, or an age of a person to be negative or too big number. so it can be validated like this: `if (age >= 18 && age <= 99)`.
 Even if it duplicates validation in upper layers, it still can be re-validated in a `Value Object` since it's a simple one-liner and doesn't require much effort to make.
-It won't be as good as validation framework, but it will be _**good enough**_ to add extra security and avoid a whole class of possible errors, like preventing programmer creating invalid objects by accident: `new Email(someString)` or `new PhoneNumber(1.1)`;
+For more complex cases custom validation like this won't be as good as validation framework, but it will be _**good enough**_ to add extra security and avoid a whole class of possible errors, like preventing programmer creating invalid objects by accident: `new Age(-1)`;
 - If some value is already validated somewhere in upper layers by validation library and it's implementation in `Value Object` would be too complex, its probably not worth it to replicate this validation here (unless some important business rule depends on this validation); Though, it can be replicated for extra security, it's a matter of preference.
-- Why writing own validations in `Value Objects` instead of using validation library?
-It's to avoid domain depending on a validation library.
+- Why writing own validations in `Value Objects` instead of using validation framework?
+It's to avoid domain depending on this framework.
 It may be a good fit to use `class-validator` decorators in a `NestJS` app, but when changing frameworks this validator may not be a great fit anymore.
-Generally, it is not a good practice for domain layer to depend on libraries, but exceptions can be made if needed.
+Generally, it is not a good practice for domain layer to depend on frameworks or libraries, but exceptions can be made if needed.
   </details>

 **Recommended to read**: